 Dwarf Gasteria, Dwarf Lawyer's Tongue

 Gasteria bicolor var. liliputana is a dwarf, succulent perennial with leafy stems up to 4 inches (10 cm) tall.
 The leaves are dark green, mottled with cream-colored spots, up to 2 inches (5 cm) long, and up to 1 inch (2.5 cm) wide.
-The flowers are small, about 0.8 inch (2 cm), pendulous, tubular to globose, bicolored, reddish-pink and green and look like little stomachs.
+The flowers are small, about 0.8 inches (2 cm), pendulous, tubular to globose, bicolored, reddish-pink and green and look like little stomachs.
 The inflorescence can be simple or branched and up to 5 feet (1.5 m) tall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).